iamjatinchauhan/resources-for-developers/README.md

-## Learn
+## Learn..

 **[Digital Garage Courses](https://learndigital.withgoogle.com/digitalgarage/courses/data_tech)**
 >Discover a range of free learning content designed to help grow your business or jump-start your career.
 You can learn by selecting individual modules, or dive right in and take an entire course end-to-end.

 **[Tutorialrepublic](https://www.tutorialrepublic.com/)**
-> you can learn the essentials of web development technologies from the basic to advanced topics, along with real life practice examples and useful references, so that you can create your own website or build career in web development.
+> you can learn the essentials of web development technologies from the basic to advanced topics, along with real life practice examples and useful references.

 **[W3Schools](https://www.w3schools.com/)**
 >educational website for learning web technologies online.